Alexia1305/OtrisymNMF_DCBM/README.md

-# A Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model with Efficient Initialization for Inference
+# A Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model

 We use **OtrisymNMF** as a **degree corrected block model (DCBM)** to detect communities in several benchmark networks, including the LFR benchmark.
-We also demonstrate that our initialization, based on separable NMF, significantly improves the results of classical inference methods for the **DCBM of Karrer and Newman**.
+We also demonstrate that our initialization, based on smoothed separable NMF, significantly improves the results of classical inference methods for the **DCBM of Karrer and Newman**.

 All the tools for OtrisymNMF are available in the Python package **OtrisymNMF**.
 For Karrer and Newman's DCBM and inference methods, we used the **pysbm** package.
 The provided notebooks compare the performance of **OtrisymNMF** and **Karrer and Newman's DCBM** on three real-world networks: